chicklets921/MMM-SooLocks/README.md

             config: {
                 showImages: true,
                 numberOfShips: 5,
-                frequency: 30 * 60 * 1000,
+                fetchInterval: 30 * 60 * 1000,
+                fetchTimeout: 10 * 1000,
             },
         },
     ],
 };
 ```

-This is the only config setup for now.
-More features may be added in the future.
+The `fetchTimeout` option controls how long the helper waits before aborting a
+stalled request.
+When a request is aborted, the helper immediately sends a
+`FETCH_RETRY` notification so the module can retry without waiting for the
+next `fetchInterval`.

 ## Update to new versions